-- If the data for a given year is unavailable, we use the most recent available data up to a point, extending to no earlier than 2011.
-If a country only has data for prior to 2011, it is treated as though it has no data.
-Where data for any given year is scaled to a denominator (e.g., GNI), as far as possible, we attempt to use the same year for the denominator. - For measures where we rely on data provided by any international organisation to which a CDI country does not report by virtue of not being a member (e.g., the OECD), we made every reasonable attempt to use other data sources of a similar nature (e.g., UN data). - In cases where there appeared to be no publicly available data, we directly contacted the government of each ranked country in order to give them a chance to rectify the gap.
+- If the data for a given CDI year is unavailable, we use the most recent available data up to a point, extending to no earlier than 2013.
+If a country only has data for prior to 2013, it is treated as though it has no data.
+Where data for any given year is scaled to a denominator (e.g., GNI), as far as possible, we attempt to use the same year for the denominator. - For measures where we rely on data provided by any international organisation to which a CDI country does not report by virtue of not being a member (e.g., the OECD), we made every reasonable attempt to use other data sources of a similar nature (e.g., UN data). - In cases where there appeared to be no publicly available data, we directly contacted the government of each ranked country in 2022 in order to give them a chance to rectify the gap.

-Three Standard Approaches to Data Gaps
+Three Standard Approaches

-Failing the above approaches to rectify the gap, the way missing data is handled depends on the type of data gap.
-There are three general approaches we employed, based on the type of data gap:
+If the above approaches fail to fill the gap, we follow one of three approaches, depending on the type of data gap:

 - When the country does not report any data to an international organisation it is a part of such as the OECD (or the last available data is older than 2011), or when that organisation collects data on all countries (such as is often true of the UN), a country is given the score of the worst-scoring country for that year.
 The rationale is that it is always better to report your data than to not report it. - When we use a source in which a country is not responsible for reporting its data, and that data is missing, we give it the average.
-This effectively eliminates this country from the ranking in that measure.

-• In cases where we observe a significant and strong relationship between income and scores on a measure, and when the data gap is not deemed to be caused by deficient reporting by the ranked country, we interpolate the score based on GNI per capita.
+This effectively eliminates this country from the ranking in that measure. - In cases where we observe a significant and strong relationship between income and scores on a measure, and when the data gap is not deemed to be caused by deficient reporting by the ranked country, we interpolate the score based on GNI per capita.
+However, in this edition of the CDI, we have not observed any indicators where countries are missing data and we can interpolate scores in this manner.